sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

     Then a new issue is created
 ```

 Now, this user story is verifiable.
 We can literally use it as a test and track its status.
 Moreover, we now have a mapping between our higher-order requirement and an implementation detail which will allow us to understand how exactly we are going to fulfill this requirement.
-Notice, we do not replace the business requirement with implementation details, but we *compliment* it.
+Notice, we do not replace the business requirement with implementation details, but we *complement* it.

 ### Spotting the incompleteness